-Graduate Area Comprehensive Examination: After you have completed 24 graduate credits with a cumulative GPA of at least 3.0, you should complete and submit the application to take the Graduate Area Comprehensive Exam (GACE).
+Graduate Area Comprehensive Examination: After you have completed 18 graduate credits (including 545 and, for thesis students, 546) with a cumulative GPA of at least 3.0, you should complete and submit the application to take the Graduate Area Comprehensive Exam (GACE).
 You will find more information about the exam at: http://wwwjsumsedu/graduateschool/graduate-area-comprehensive-examination-gace/.
-Meet with your advisor to make sure that you have fulfilled all the requirements before submitting the application.
+Meet with your thesis or project chair to make sure that you have fulfilled all the requirements before submitting the application.